Dobiasd/FunctionalPlus/README.md

 Type deduction and useful errors messages
 -----------------------------------------
 FunctionalPlus deduces types for you where possible.
-Let's take one line of code from the Collatz example
+Let's take one line of code from the Collatz example:
 ```c++
     auto showCollatsSeq = Compose(CollatzSeq, showInts);
 ```